 what is the best thing you ever ever did?

 Oh man, this is a tough question.
 I’ve done some very great things in my life.
 One year I took a trip around the world.
 I learned Spanish because my father never taught me.
 I started a storytelling show that encourages people to share their stories so they don’t feel ashamed of them.
 Lately, the best thing I’m doing is relaxing.
 It’s hard to do, but I’m really working on it.
-I am getting married next year, so I am trying to take lots of deep breaths before this other chapter of my life begins.

 What do you like to write?